fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.SiteRecovery/v1.1.11/Get-AzureRmSiteRecoveryProtectionContainer.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmSiteRecoveryProtectionContainer** cmdlet gets protection containers for the current azure_2 Site Recovery vault.
+The **Get-AzureRmSiteRecoveryProtectionContainer** cmdlet gets protection containers for the current Azure Site Recovery vault.
 A protection container is a logical container for protected objects such as virtual machines.
 Protection policies define replication settings for protected items and can be associated with a protection container and applied to a protected entity.